Talking to Children about Your Cancer

 About What They Can Do

-- They can help you by doing nice things like washing dishes or drawing you a picture.
+- They can help you by doing nice things like washing dishes, cleaning their room, or even drawing you a picture.

 - They should still go to school and take part in sports and other fun activities.